Theater District - The Breakers - 7:45 PM

 "Beth."
 He called softly to her, whispering her name, knowing she would hear him.
-She turned, startled, alarmed,then her face lit up when she recognized him.
-She smiled, tried to suppress it, failed, and stood there open and vulnerable and waiting for him.
-God how he loved her.
+She turned, startled, then her face lit up when she recognized him God how he loved her.

 He knelt, found the lighter she'd dropped in the sand and lit the campfire.
 The flame ran through the dry grass, caught, held, burned, and he watched it for a few moments before he sat down and looked up at her though the flying fire.
-"I was there.
+"I was at the RMA's.
 I missed you.
-I left, and here I am."
+Here I am."

 She smiled but didn't answer.
 Getting to his feet as the wind lifted her hair, he reached out, took the length of it, fisted it, tightening his grip and pulling her close.
 She touched his face.
 Her hand trembled but it was warm and Coop turned his face into it and placed a gentle kiss into her palm.
 His lips moved softly against her palm.
 "You hold my heart, baby.
 Always."